rayhanrazzak/autism-diagnosis-network/README.md

 ## Background

 Autism spectrum disorder (ASD) is a disability that affects 1 in 59 Americans [1].
 Current methods of diagnosis rely on subjective behavioral examinations that lead to false-positives and false-negatives **citation needed**.
-Thus, the need for a more accurate and reliable methodology is prevelant.
+Thus, the need for a more accurate and reliable methodology is prevalent.

 [1] https://www.cdc.gov/mmwr/volumes/67/ss/ss6706a1.htm